Data Protection Academy » Data Protection News » Italian data protection supervisory authority imposed 27.8 million fine

 - TIM S.p.A. proved to be insufficiently familiar with the basic functions of the processing activities they were carrying out.

-- It has been proven that millions of marketing calls to "non-customers", made by the call center operator contracted by TIM S.p.A., were made without any consent.
+- It was proven that millions of marketing calls were made to "non-customers" by the call centre operator commissioned by TIM S.p.A. without any consent.
 In one case, a person was contacted 155 times within one month.
 In about two hundred thousand cases, "off-list" numbers - i.e. numbers not included in TIM's list of marketing numbers - were called.

 - Other types of illegal behaviour have also been identified, such as TIM's failure to monitor the activities of some call centres or to properly manage and update their blacklists (which list people who do not wish to receive marketing calls).